-How do I make my small business a success is the second in a series of small business sales, marketing and business development posts.
+How do I make my small business a success? is the second in a series of small business sales, marketing and business development posts.
 Using my own personal experiences to talk to those embarking on small, micro or consultative business ventures.

-Having transitioned from a consultant to agency business.
+Having transitioned from a consultant to an agency business.
 By talking about my mistakes along the way, I genuinely believe I can help others starting their business circumvent the same minefield.

 So how do you make your small business a successful business?